Being a Fair Manager

 There are benefits to praising in public.
 However, if you seem to be constantly praising the same worker, you may need to refocus on training and mentoring your remaining employees.
 Doing so increases the attention you show to all your employees and makes them feel valuable also.

 Workplace politics is another pit many managers fall into.
 You should strive to quell any and all attempts of employees to curry favor with you.
 There are employees who will act in a manner to attempt to please you, much of the time in attempts to cover up inadequacies or receive better reviews.

 There are employees who will gossip about co-workers to their managers, or about their manager to co-workers.
 Be wary of these types, as they tend to sow discord throughout a workforce.

 When you treat your employees fairly they focus on navigating the challenges in front of them.
 They feel respected, cared for, and they develop trust in you as a manager.
 Instead of focusing on gamesmanship or one-upmanship, employees focus on working towards individual and group goals.

 When you treat others fairly two things happen.
 Your employees notice and respect you for it.
 Your reputation for fair play reinforces their belief in you.
 Second, the people who you treat fairly will respond in kind.
 You are teaching through your actions and modeling the behavior of "fairness" in the workplace.

 Be deliberate and even-handed about how you assign work, offer praise and share feedback.
-The benefits of cultivating a reputation as a manager who deals with people in a fair manner are priceless.
+The benefits of cultivating a reputation as a manager who deals with people in a fair and honest manner cannot be easily measured.